aoanla/SRDBlog-Src/posts/highlights/2019/wknd-06July2019.rst

 In a bid to make this list as useful as possible, we've avoided links to Facebook except where noted.
 (Links to Teams are to non-Facebook resources - Instagram, or actual team pages - we'd strongly recommend that Teams get themselves an actual webpage [we can help host one if you need help]).

+There's not one, but two national championships decided this weekend, as the finals of the Finnish National Championships and the first ever ARDE Spanish National Championships both fall here.

 Locations are roughly organised East-West (with things before the weekend out sequence at the start).